MarzukaaZaki/workwise-job-portal/README.md

 # WorkWise Portal
 This is a site that helps job seekers to learn about various job listings and apply to the jobs.
 ## Live Site Link:
-The site was hosted in netlify --> [WorkWise Portal](https://work-wise-portal.netlify.app/)
+The site was hosted on netlify --> [WorkWise Portal](https://work-wise-portal.netlify.app/)

-The main functionalities are:
+# Main Functionalities
 ### Navigation Bar
 It is common for all pages of the site.
 It consists of:
 - A logo text at the rightmost side